 Car title loans have been around for years.
 No one knows when they first offered or which state was first to offer online loans.
 We can say for sure though that California is at the top when it comes to loans provided and total lenders.
 We can think of many reasons for why this is.
 First off, California is the largest state in the country.
 This is the most obvious reason for the huge amount of loans underwritten.
 It’s why this state funds the most mortgage loans payday loans, etc. There’s no other state with the amount of people and the amount of lenders.
 Getting beyond that obvious reason, we can think of other factors in play.
 Here’s a breakdown of the most likely reasons why we lead the nation in title loan companies.

 Another factor to consider is why these loans are so popular is the fact that California is a state associated with car culture.
-Going back decades, we’ve all seen the movies and shows the glorify vehicles usage.
+Going back decades, we’ve all seen the movies and shows that glamorize vehicle usage.
 Even the numbers speak for themselves when looking at total applications submitted and total loans.
 More residents of California own vehicles than any other state, and it’s not even close.
 That means there will be more opportunities for applicants to use their pink slip as collateral when seeking short term funding.
 Contrast that with a state like New York or New Jersey.
 These states have a large population base, but not as many people own vehicles.
 Most residents will walk to work and the need for cars is not as obvious.
 We don’t know of any data or studies that track title loans provided per capita by state, but California has to be up there.
 It’s a large state with many metro areas.
-Housing costs are high and we face an extreme cost of living.
+Housing costs are high in our larger cities, and we face an extreme cost of living.
 Many residents turn to payday loans and cash advances when they need money for an urgent expense.
 However, we can’t ignore the fact that car title loans are very popular in this state.
 It will be interesting to see if any new rules or regulations are brought up next year.
-Any new rules put in place by the state would limit the number of available title loan offers.
+Any new rules put would limit the number of available title loan offers in California.
 But as of today there are still hundreds of active online lenders.